 In conjunction with implementing GASB 34, "The New Reporting Model", the Town began capitalizing public domain ("infrastructure") capital assets consisting of roads, bridges, curbs and gutters, streets and sidewalks, drainage systems, and lighting systems as of July 1, 2003.
 Infrastructure assets exceeding the Town's capitalization threshold of \$2,500 will be reported as capital assets in the Statement of Net Position.
-General governmental infrastructure assets acquired prior to July 1, 2003, were not retroactively reported; therefore, the infrastructure capital assets in the Statement of Net Position only include assets purchased after July 1, 2003.
+General governmental infrastructure capital assets in the Statement of Net Position only include assets purchased after July 1, 2003.
 The cost of normal maintenance and repairs that do not add to the value of the asset or materially extend assets' lives are not capitalized.
 Donated capital assets received prior to June 30, 2015 are recorded at their estimated fair value at the date of donation.
-Donated capital assets received after June 30, 2015 are recorded at acquisition value.
+Donated capital assets received after June 30, 2015 are reported at acquisition value.
 All other purchased or constructed capital assets are reported at cost or estimated historical value.